Edge precoloring extension of hypercubes: Proof of Theorem

 Since $u_1$ is incident with an edge precolored $1$ under $\varphi_1$, $u_1 \neq v$.
-If $u_1$ is not adjacent to $v$, then it is straighforward that there is some edge $e_1'$ in $H_1$ adjacent to $e_M$ such that neither $e'_1$ nor its corresponding edge $e'_2$ in $H_2$ is precolored or adjacent to any edge precolored $1$ under $\varphi$.
-Hence, by coloring $e'_1$ and $e'_2$ by color $1$, we obtain, along with the restriction of $\varphi$ to $H_1$ and $H_2$, respectively, a precoloring of $H_i$ that is extendable to a $(d-1)$-edge coloring $f_i$.
-By recoloring $e'_1$ and $e'_2$ by color $d$ we obtain an extension of $\varphi$ as above.
+If $u_1$ is not adjacent to $v$, then since $d \geq 5$, and any two adjacent edges in $H_1$ are contained in exactly one $4$-cycle, there is some edge $e_1'$ in $H_1$ adjacent to $e_M$ such that neither $e'_1$ nor its corresponding edge $e'_2$ in $H_2$ is precolored or adjacent to any edge precolored $1$ under $\varphi$.
+Let us prove that the precoloring $\varphi''_1$ obtained from the restriction of $\varphi$ to $H_1$ by in addition coloring $e'_1$ by color $1$ is extendable to a $(d-1)$-edge coloring of $H_1$.
+Indeed, if $H_1$ contains only one edge that is $\varphi$-precolored $1$, then $v$ is incident with edges of at least two distinct colors, so $\varphi''_1$ does not satisfy (C2) (with $d$ in place of $d-1$); if $H_1$ contains at least two edges that are $\varphi$-precolored $1$, then since $u_1$ and $v$ have exactly two common neighbors and any two $\varphi$-precolored edges lie in distinct dimensional matchings, $\varphi''_1$ does not satisfy (C2).
+Furthermore, the precoloring of $H_2$ obtained from the restriction of $\varphi$ to $H_2$ by also coloring $e'_2$ by color $1$ is extendable.
+By recoloring $e'_1$ and $e'_2$ by color $d$ we obtain an extension of $\varphi$ as before.

-If, on the other hand, $u_1$ is adjacent to $v$, then we may color $u_1v$ and proceed as above unless the edge $e_2$ of $H_2$ corresponding to $u_1v$ is precolored or adjacent to an edge precolored $1$.
+If, on the other hand, $u_1$ is adjacent to $v$, then we may color $u_1v$ and proceed as above unless the edge $e'_2$ of $H_2$ corresponding to $u_1v$ is precolored or adjacent to an edge precolored $1$.
 If the latter holds, then $\varphi \in \mathcal{C}$.
-On the other hand, if $e_2$ is $\varphi$-precolored, then let $M'$ be a dimensional matching in $Q_d$ containing a $\varphi$-precolored edge incident with $v$ and colored by a color $c$ that only occurs once under $\varphi$; such an edge exist since at least three colors are used in $\varphi$.
+On the other hand, if $e'_2$ is $\varphi$-precolored, then let $M'$ be a dimensional matching in $Q_d$ containing a $\varphi$-precolored edge incident with $v$ and colored by a color $c$ that only occurs once under $\varphi$; such an edge exist since at least three colors are used in $\varphi$.
 Then both components of $Q_d - M'$ satisfies that the restriction of $\varphi$ to this component is not in $\mathcal{C}$; thus, by the induction hypothesis, the restriction of $\varphi$ to $Q_d -M'$ is extendable to a proper edge coloring of $Q_d -M'$ using colors in $\{1,\dots,d\} \setminus \{c\}$.
 We conclude that $\varphi$ is extendable.

 {\bf Case 2.} {\em There is a dimensional matching containing no precolored edge:}

 Without loss of generality we assume that no edge of $M$ is precolored.

 The case when all precolored edges are in $H_1$, and the case when $H_1$ and $H_2$ both contain at most $d-2$ precolored edges can be dealt with exactly as in Case 2 of the proof of Lemma \ref{lem:twocolors}.
 Hence, we assume that $H_1$ contains exactly $d-1$ precolored edges.
 We shall assume that $e_2$ is the precolored edge of $H_2$, $e_1$ is the edge of $H_1$ corresponding to $e_2$, and that there is no edge colored $d$ under $\varphi$.